-Armed with what they now know about themselves and what careers fit their personal interests, values, skills, characteristics, students can take specific electives in high school, pursue work/job shadowing experiences, take summer career programs, and more.
+Armed with what they now know about themselves, the research instruction they received, and careers suggestions that fit their personal interests, values, skills, characteristics, students can take specific electives in high school, pursue work/job shadowing experiences, take summer career programs, and more.
 They head off to college with a more refined level of clarity and a clearer picture of what lights them up.

 Want to learn more about Guided Self Assessment and whether it is right for your family, click here to schedule your FREE 30-minute family meeting.
 No obligation–just a sharing of info!